 The East Bay Regional Park District will acquire, develop, manage, and maintain a high quality, diverse system of interconnected parklands which balances public usage and education programs with protection and preservation of our natural and cultural resources.
+To do so, a planning document must be compiled.

-* All files available for download are Adobe Acrobat
+* All files available for download are Adobe Acrobat [PDF]

 Download: Notice of Preparation - 2017